mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 |:--:|
 | *Landing page where user has already entered a statement.* |

-After submitting the statement, the backend begins verification.
-To keep users entertained during the non-trivial latency, a playlist of Big Lebowski clips is provided.
+After submitting the statement, the backend begins the process.
+To keep users entertained while they wait for a response, a playlist of Big Lebowski clips is provided (enjoy!).

 |![img]({{site.url}}/img/fact_checker/landing_page_post_submit.png)|
 |:--:|
 | *After submitting the fact you get a list of searches and sources.* |

-Upon completion, users receive a list of searches and sources, with links to sources and key text elements relevant to the statement.
-The sources help determine if the statement is true, false, partially true, or unknown, and a verdict is provided along with supporting evidence.
+Upon completion, users receive a list of google searches that will be performed along with the results: links to source documents and key text elements relevant to the statement.
+These text elements are used to help determine if the statement is true, false, partially true, or unknown.
+That verdict is provided along with supporting evidence in the final message before resetting the input text box.

 |![img]({{site.url}}/img/fact_checker/landing_page_answer.png)|
 |:--:|